 What Are Irish Nachos?

 So what are Irish nachos you ask?
 Good question because I had the same one.
 I thought they were just regular nachos with “Irish” toppings…you know like corned beef, potatoes, stuff like that.
 I mean, it sounds good to me.

 But then I found out that Irish Nachos are actually made from potatoes – the chips are potatoes, not tortilla chips.
 Well now I was definitely interested.

 I saw a lot of different versions of Irish Nachos on Pinterest, using potatoes for chips, but then the topping were more like a traditional nacho topping.

-But I wanted to make my Irish Nachos to have Irish flavors too, not only for the taste but so that you can use up all your corned beef leftovers from St. Patrick’s Day!
+But I wanted to make my Corned Beef Irish Nachos to have all the classic Irish flavors too, not only for the taste but so that you can use up all your corned beef leftovers from St. Patrick’s Day!